 Whether or not to invest in an eye cream is a hot topic.
 We’ve previously reported that many beauty experts consider the extra step unnecessary, and a regular moisturizer will do.

-However, the skin composing the lower eyelid is significantly thinner than the rest of the face and is much more sensitive to topical products.
-While moisturizers can be used around the eye area, they may cause stinging or burning.
-The benefit of a cream specifically formulated for the eye area is that it will be milder, free of fragrances, and overall less irritating than a typical moisturizer.
+“Moisturizers can be used around the eye area, but they may cause stinging or burning.
+The benefit of a cream specifically formulated for the eye area is that it will be less irritating than a typical moisturizer.”

 Not only does weekly exfoliation stimulate the outer dermal layers to regenerate more quickly, but you also get the instant gratification of a smoother, more even-toned complexion.